-- No-Go areas will be demarcated and indicated on a site plan. - A Method Statement is to be submitted to the ECO by the Contractor, detailing the method of fencing for protection of such conservation areas. - No-Go areas are out of bounds to the Contractor and his staff, sub-contractors and their staff or suppliers and their staff or any other person involved in the project, without the written permission specified by the ECO. - The Contractor must ensure that, insofar as he has the authority, no person, machinery, equipment or material enters the designated "No Go" areas at any time. - All contractors must be made aware of the importance of these features and the consequences of noncompliance. - The informal graveyard on the eastern boundary of Erf 4440 is to be considered a "no-go" area.
+- No-Go areas will be demarcated and indicated on a site plan. - A Method Statement is to be submitted to the ECO by the Contractor, detailing the method of fencing for protection of such conservation areas. - No-Go areas are out of bounds to the Contractor and his staff, sub-contractors and their staff or suppliers and their staff or any other person involved in the project, without the written permission specified by the ECO.

+- The Contractor must ensure that, insofar as he has the authority, no person, machinery, equipment or material enters the designated "No Go" areas at any time. - All contractors must be made aware of the importance of these features and the consequences of noncompliance. - All private property/farms outside of the works area are considered "no-go" areas, unless permission has been received from the ECO and written permission has been received from the land owner. - Any protected trees as specified in the Biodiversity Assessment.

-6.10.4 Restriction of working areas
+6.10.4 Restriction of working areas/Demarcation